mariatnguyen/mariatnguyen.github.io/_posts/2021-1-27-creating-a-class-named-cat.md

 I've added a simple alert function.
 All cats meow, purr, chatter, and/or have some way of communicating with their surroundings, so this universal method for a cat makes sense.

-Cats are funky creatures.
-Sometimes cats are consistent, and we could add on basic methods to what we have so far.
+Although cats are funky creatures, they all have the same habits.
+We could add on basic methods to what we have so far.
 Here's a few more ideas:<br>
 • scratch()<br>
 • eat()<br>
 • vomit()<br>